WillyAmmm/DAT-Tools/README.md

 ## 🔁 How It Works

 Once installed:
+- Navigate to your DAT 'My Shipments'
 - Click the extension icon to open the popup
-- Set your desired refresh interval
 - Click “Start”
-- The script will now auto-refresh the active DAT tab on that interval
+- The script will now auto-refresh your posts every 15 minutes

+Still refreshes when on a different tab or if browser is minimized.
+DAT tab must stay on 'My Shipments' to refresh.

 If you close or restart the browser, you’ll need to start the timer again manually.

 ## 🛠️ Customization

-Users can change the refresh interval and toggle dark mode on or off
+Users can toggle dark mode on or off

 ## 💬 Known Issues